dyne/dnscrypt-proxy/README.markdown

 ------------

-The daemon is known to work on recent versions of OSX, OpenBSD, NetBSD, Dragonfly BSD, FreeBSD, Linux and Cygwin/Win32.
+The daemon is known to work on recent versions of OSX, OpenBSD, NetBSD, Dragonfly BSD, FreeBSD, Linux, Cygwin/Win32 and iOS (on a jailbroken device).

 Download the
 [latest version](https://github.com/opendns/dnscrypt-proxy/downloads)